1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsFederally Qualified Health Centers (FQHC) Grant Program is sponsored by Nebraska Department of Economic Development.
-Provides grants to FQHCs in metropolitan class cities for services to migratory and seasonal agricultural workers, homeless populations, and residents of public housing.
+Provides grants to Federally Qualified Health Centers in metropolitan cities to serve migratory and seasonal agricultural workers, homeless populations, and residents of public housing.

 Get alerted about grants like this